 Past Applications Available

-Below is a listing of supplemental funding sources administered by the SPIF Office for the summer of 2014; the deadline for these 2014 summer fellowships has passed.
+Below is a listing of supplemental funding sources administered by the SPIF Office for the summer of 2015; the deadline for these 2015 summer fellowships was Friday, March 27th.

 Justice John Paul Stevens Public Interest Fellowship